About the Responsible Minerals Initiative

 RMI Mission: Provide companies with tools and resources to make sourcing decisions that improve regulatory compliance and support responsible sourcing from conflict-affected and high-risk areas.

-We provide a variety of tools and resources to support companies to make informed decisions about conflict minerals in their supply chains.
+We provide a variety of tools and resources to support companies to make informed decisions about responsibly sourced minerals in their supply chains.
 These tools and resources are produced by several program areas and the working groups that support those program areas.
 All RMI members are welcome to participate in our various working groups.

 Our program areas include:

 - Stakeholder engagement.
-The RMI regularly participates in public forums to provide information about the RMI and CFSP and share tools, best practices, and mechanisms to identify and mitigate risks in the 3TG supply chain.
+The RMI regularly participates in public forums to provide information about the RMI and RMAP and share tools, best practices, and mechanisms to identify and mitigate risks in the mineral supply chain.
 RMI engages with a variety of non-governmental organizations, responsible investor groups, governments and multilateral institutions to discuss emerging issues, best practices and work on addressing shared challenges.
 RMI participates in a range of multi-stakeholder groups and hosts an annual workshop to provide a forum for dialogue with stakeholders.

 - Access to cutting-edge insight, tips and a like-minded community of industry professionals and issue experts developing solutions by companies, for companies.